otam-mato/projects_landing_page/README.md

 ✍️ **1.
 [Deploying the app on AWS EC2 and RDS instances](https://github.com/otam-mato/nodejs_mysql_web_app_terraform)** <br>

-&nbsp;&nbsp;&nbsp;&nbsp; Automate creating the infrastructure on AWS with Terraform and deploy the app on EC2 + RDS instances.
+&nbsp;&nbsp;&nbsp;&nbsp; In this project I used Terraform as an IaC [Infrastructure as Code] to automate creating the infrastructure on AWS.
+And then deployed the app on the created EC2 + RDS instances.
  <br><br>
 ✍️ **2.
 [Migrating MySQL --> MongoDB with a Python script.
 Deploying the app on the EC2 instance](https://github.com/otam-mato/nodejs_mongodb_web_app_awscloudformation)** <br>